Bot Management Tools

 Bot management tools are designed to identify, manage, and mitigate the impact of bad bots while allowing legitimate bots to operate freely.
 The importance of these tools can be summarized as follows:

-- Operational Efficiency: Reducing the load on servers and improving website performance by filtering out unwanted traffic.
+Operational Efficiency: Reducing server load and improving website performance by filtering unwanted traffic.

-- User Experience Improvement: Ensuring that real users can navigate websites and applications without interruption.
+User Experience Improvement: Ensuring real users can navigate websites and applications without interruption.

 Key Features of Bot Management Tools